gonzomir/minimal-share-buttons/readme.txt

 3. Use the Gutenberg block to add the share buttons whereever you want in the post content.

 == Changelog ==

+= 1.3.0 =
+* Don't display the widget if no sharing options are set.
+* Display a guiding message to admins when no sharing options are set.

 = 1.2.0 =
 * Refactor folder structure and apply WP coding standards.